 As part of this much derided new politics, Bills have been passed on Second Stage in the Dáil and the Seanad that, at least under the terms of the confidence and supply arrangement, were supposed to move to Committee Stage within ten weeks of their passage on Second Stage in both Houses.
 Unfortunately, approximately 200 of them have been sent to the place where Bills go to die, so to speak.
 I ask Fine Gael and Fianna Fáil to focus clearly on that requirement to move Bills through the legislative process as expeditiously as possible to make sure all legislators get the opportunity to get new laws that are required enacted and put on the Statute Book without delay-----

 What about the Judicial Appointments Commission Bill?

------and not pretend that the Government agrees with all of these Bills.
+-----and not pretend that the Government agrees with all of them.
 If they do not agree with them, they can vote against them.
 That is the best thing to do.